MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Related Work

 Prior work on agent memory focuses on constructing external memories from interaction histories and leveraging them to support downstream reasoning and decision making.
 Typical pipelines periodically extract salient information into a memory store, retrieve relevant entries for a new query, and update the store via consolidation or pruning~\citep{kang2025memory, zhong2024memorybank, xu2025mem, packer2023memgpt, chhikara2025mem0, fang2025lightmem}.
 More recently, learning-based approaches such as Memory-R1~\citep{yan2025memory} and Mem-$\alpha$~\cite{wang2025mem} optimize memory management with reinforcement learning using downstream task signals.
 Despite this progress, memory management is still largely governed by static, hand-crafted routines for extraction, consolidation, and pruning.

-Several concurrent works also explore self-evolving memory in agent settings, but differ fundamentally from our focus.
-Evo-Memory provides a streaming benchmark and evaluation framework for test-time memory evolution~\citep{wei2025evo}, while MemEvolve meta-optimizes memory architectures within a predefined modular design space~\citep{zhang2025memevolve}.
-By contrast, we target the evolution of memory skills themselves, enabling the system to refine and grow its reusable memory operations over time.
+Several concurrent works also explore self-evolving memory in agent settings, but differ from our focus.
+Evo-Memory~\citep{wei2025evo} evaluates streaming memory evolution, MemEvolve~\citep{zhang2025memevolve} optimizes predefined memory architectures, MemGen~\citep{zhang2025memgen} targets latent memory for reasoning, and ReasoningBank~\citep{ouyang2025reasoningbank} distills reasoning strategies from experience.
+By contrast, we target the evolution of memory skills themselves, enabling the system to refine and grow reusable memory operations over time.